 Note: Language majors/minors should be aware that if a student's language placement test abroad places them into a level already completed at MU, or is the same as one that as previously transferred into MU, then these courses will not transfer.
 Be sure to talk to your language advisor about your placement level.

 Cultural Diversity and community courses align with the University’s mission to foster in students an appreciation for cultural diversity.
 Here, ‘cultural diversity’ refers to the differences among people in terms of beliefs, customs, values, politics, and experiences.
 In essence, culture is a worldview; it is both learned and evolved.
 The following factors are seen as underlying these differences: age, economics, education, gender, geography, language, nationality, occupation, physical ability, race and ethnicity, religious affiliation, and/or sexual orientation among others.
 A Cultural Diversity and Community course is more than a mere survey or exposure of the students to different cultures; rather it teaches students to think critically about the basis for intercultural differences.
 Millersville University's Diversity Policy Students who completed an academic fall or spring semester abroad as part of a baccalaureate degree will be considered to have fulfilled the Diversity requirement.
 International students studying at Millersville will also be considered to have fulfilled the Diversity requirement.
 In addition, those students who complete professional experiences abroad such as internships, student teaching field placements, or social work field placements that meet the departmental baccalaureate requirements will also be considered to have fulfilled the Diversity requirement regardless of whether those experiences occur in fall, spring, or summer.
 For all other study abroad experiences, a student may request to fulfill the Diversity requirement by successfully completing an outcomes paper.
-The outcomes paper will be evaluated through Global Education.
+The outcomes paper will be evaluated through the Office of International Programs & Services.
 This Diversity waiver does not cover credit hours.
 A student employing this waiver will be required to satisfy three credit hours of general education courses in lieu of the waived three credit Diversity course.
 This is in addition to any other Open Elective requirements of the student.

 Guidelines to Request a Diversity Waiver